tzou2024/Discrete_Fa2023_RSA/README.md

 ## Attacks

+There are two attacks implemented as part of the project: The Hastad Broadcast Attack and the Wiener's Attack.
+These two are one of the most well-known RSA attacks that have been proven to work due to specific conditions usually reliant on poorly chosen values for the algorithm.
+For implenmetationb, we created a file called `attacks.py` which stores functions that implement and solve these attacks, dependent on functions created in `rsa.py`.

+### Hastad BroadCast Attack

+The Hastad Broadcast Attack is an attack which allows us to bypass the need for a private key and unencrypt ciphertext given these specific conditions:

+1. We need to have multiple different ciphertexts (C) generated from the same plaintext (M).
+Specifically, because Hastad's Broadcast works, once the number of ciphertexts > public key, this attack will work work.

+2. These different ciphertexts used multiple different p & q (to generate n1, n2, n3, etc), but the public key (e) is the same.
+3. The public key is a small value (small public exponent).

+This allows us to use the Chinese Remainder Theorem and decipher what the plaintext is given multiple encryptions of it.
+The function `hastad_ciphertexts`-

+###

 ## Time Complexity

 We compared multiple variations of RSA with a timing analysis.
 We ran each function 5 times and averaged the time together to gain an accurate understanding of the difference.